-This is ongoing and starts with the frequent interactions listed above.
+This is ongoing and starts with frequent positive interactions.
 Elements of the building and maintaining of relationships and the recognition and naming of feelings is part of the curriculum - both the explicit planned curriculum and what we refer to as the 'hidden curriculum' - i.e. the ongoing reinforcement of the key principles through incidental opportunities.